BuildACell/liposome-kit/txtl-liposome_water-in-oil.md

 8. Centrifuge at 12000 rcf at 4 degC  for 5 min

-9. Transfer 225uL from the bottom of the eppendorf tubes with wash buffer into a new labeled eppendorf tube.
+9. Transfer 225 uL from the bottom of the eppendorf tubes with wash buffer into a new labeled eppendorf tube.

-10. Add 10 μL of solution to 10 μL of final buffer (50 mM HEPES + 300
-    mM glucose, pH 8), careful not to touch the sides of tube If the bottom buffer is already HEPES, then there is no need for buffer change.
-Is there an obvious reason to not directly go into the desired buffer?

 ## Step 3: Microscopy Visualization

 1. Use Frameseal or Spacer (20 mm D x 0.12 mm depth) to make a small chamber on a microscope slide.

-2. Add 10 μL of the final solution to the chamber and seal with cover slip
+2. Add 10 uL of the final solution to the chamber and seal with cover slip

 3. Wait 5 minutes before imaging (since the liposomes will float everywhere and can be tricky to catch them).